ivanserg0692/ivanserg0692/README.md

 ivanserg0692/ivanserg0692 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Now I am a senior web developer on PHP.
-And I love developing an apllictaion backend.
+And I develop an apllictaion backend.

 Since 2023 year I have expereince of 5 year the commercial web development.
-I began my way with bitrix Framework in 2018.
+I began my way from bitrix Framework in 2018.

-By Result, this business gived me good exprerience, emotions and confident.
+By Result, this business gived me a good exprerience.

-I confirmed knowalge by well passing the exames of Bitrix Framemwork https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465
+I confirmed my knowalge by well passing the exames of Bitrix Framemwork https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465

-Who don't know what is the Bitrix Framemwork, i can explain that Bitrix Framemwork is a popular russian application backend fraemwork for E-commerce: web shops, portal and etc...
+Who don't know what is the Bitrix Framemwork, I can explain that Bitrix Framemwork is a popular Russian application backend fraemwork for E-commerce: web shops, portal and etc...

 Because this experecince is profitable for me, I decided to continue researching it and growing my professionalism like that.